 - Townlands Community Hospital, in York Road, Henley – opening hours 10am to 6.30pm.

-The minor injuries units at Bracknell Healthspace and St Marks in Maidenhead are closed temporarily, with anyone needing treatment advised to go to Townlands Community Hospital or to the minor injuries unit at Wexham Park Hospital’s accident and emergency department or to Townlands Community Hospital.
+The minor injuries units at Bracknell Healthspace, the Slough Walk-in Centre and St Marks in Maidenhead are closed temporarily, with anyone needing treatment advised to go to the minor injuries unit at Wexham Park Hospital’s accident and emergency department in Slough or to Townlands Community Hospital.

 If a member of your family receives prescriptions for medication from Berkshire Healthcare NHS Trust’s CAMHS (Child, Adolescent and Mental Heath Service), the trust has issued special guidance about how the prescription system will operate during the coronavirus shutdown – click here